-According to the Germany salary Atlas of 2018, the highest wages are earned in the states of Hesse, Baden-Württemberg and Bavaria.
-Berlin is 9th in the ranking of the 16 German Lands.
-Thus, a newly graduated person can expect to earn around 43,000 € per annum, while those with a completed vocational training can only expect to earn around 28,000 € per annum.
+According to the Germany salary atlas of 2018, the highest wages are earned in the states of Hesse, Baden-Württemberg and Bavaria.
+Berlin is 9th in the ranking of the 16 German states.
+Thus, a newly graduated person can expect to earn around 43,000 € per annum, while those who have completed vocational training can only expect to earn around 28,000 € per annum.

 The gender pay gap in the private sector is approx. 24% in Germany (2016), the gap being smaller in the new states and larger in the old states.
 The average gap in Europe is 17%.

 Labour laws are federal laws, so there is no specific Berlin situation to be distinguished from the rest.
-Most German companies still have a fixed office space/workplace policy, with a full-time week of 40 hours with a minimum of 4 weeks (though more usually in service areas 5-6 weeks) contractual leave.
-Berlin has the least of national holidays (6 days less than Bavaria for example).
+Most German companies still have a fixed office space/workplace policy, with a full-time week of 40 hours with a minimum of 4 weeks contractual leave (though usually 5-6 weeks in service sectors).
+Berlin has the fewest state holidays in Germany (6 days fewer than in Bavaria, for example).

 Labour costs consist of gross earnings and non-wage costs.
 According to Eurostat, German labour costs rank 7 within the EU in 2017, with an average of 34.20 € (compared to rank 1 – Denmark with 43.60 €).
 For the non-wage costs, Germany ranked 13 within the EU in 2017, with 28 € to be paid by the employer on top of a gross salary/wage of 100 € (compared to rank 1 – Sweden with 49 € on top of 100 € salary).

-The status of a labour market from a game production view can be expressed through different indicators.
+The status of a labour market from the point of view of game production can be derived from different indicators.
 For example:

-- Unemployment rate in 2017 in Berlin was 9%, reflecting a continuous decrease since 2009 (rate 14 ).
-However, unemployment rates are far above the German average of 5.7.
-Of all unemployed people in Berlin, 8% are aged 15-25.
+- The unemployment rate in Berlin was 9 % in 2017, reflecting a continuous decrease since 2009 (when the rate was 14%).
+However, the unemployment rate in Berlin is still far above the German average of 5.7 %.
+Of all unemployed people in Berlin, 8 % are aged 15-25.

 - In Germany, freelance and self-employed labour is rather common.
-In 2017, Berlin had 11% freelance/self-employed people (a bit higher than the average in Germany with 10%).
+In 2017, Berlin had 11 % freelancers/self-employed people (a bit higher than the average in Germany of 10 %).

-- In Germany, the games sector (e.g. compared to the film sector) shows a high % of contractual employments (as opposed to freelance employment), with 17% owners, 67% full-time employees, and 10% freelancers, the remainder being trainees and part-time employees.
+- In Germany, the games sector (e.g. compared to the film sector) shows a high percentage of contractual employment (as opposed to freelance employment), with 17 % owners, 67% full-time employees, and 10 % freelancers, the remainder being trainees and part-time employees.